rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 It's been in development for almost 2 years and has recently seen a public prototype release 0.4.0.

-Several of the urrent features:
+Several of the current features:

 - Procedural map generation with hilly landscape, trees, flowers, water, and caves
 - Map manipulation (removal/addition of blocks)